 Professional Football Coaching Jobs

-First off, one thing to consider is, while the NFL (National Football League) is the most high-profile of the professional leagues, there is still the Arena Football League, the new UFL (United Football League) and the CFL (Canadian Football League) that also pay their coaches substantial amounts of money.
+First off, one thing to consider is, while the NFL (National Football League) is the most high-profile of the professional leagues, there is also the CFL (Canadian Football League) who also pay their coaches substantial amounts of money.

 Professional coaches have a lot to consider in order to coach a team or a specific position.

 Unlike coaches at other levels, they don’t have to arrange for transportation or work with parents and families, but because there is a lot of money involved, they constantly have to deal with the media scrutiny, an unhappy fanbase, the owners and general managers, the players, and their agents as well.
 See SportsCareerFinder, a content partner, for sports agent job information and much more too.